 For decades, Panama has been known as one of the world’s premier sport fishing destinations among international anglers.
-Fishing for giant blue and black marlin at venerable hot spots like the Hannibal Bank in the west or the Zane Grey Reef in the east put it on the radar, but today Panama is just as famous for it’s outrageous yellow-fin tuna action and amazingly diverse inshore fishery.
-Surface boils of frenzied yellow-fin tuna that stretch for acres are nearly a daily occurrence in the peak season, while in any given week we can catch up to 30 different species of game fish so Panama is much more than just another billfishing destination.
-With nearly 1,800 miles of coastline spread along two oceans there is no shortage of exotic places to fish, but knowing where to go and who to fish with is of the utmost importance as the local operations are as diverse as the fishery itself.
-We’ve compiled a list of the 7 Best Fishing Lodges in Panama to make it easy so you can choose the best lodge for the fishing you want to experience.
+As such, a bevy of fishing lodges from the hardcore to the high end developed to cater to them.
+Fishing for giant black and blue marlin at hot spots like the Hannibal Bank in the west or the Zane Grey Reef in the east put it on the radar, but today Panama is just as famous for it’s top water yellowfin tuna action and amazingly diverse inshore fishery.
+With nearly 1,800 miles of coastline spread along two oceans, there is no shortage of exotic places to fish.
+Knowing where to go, when, and who to fish with is of the utmost importance as the fishing lodges are as diverse as the fishery itself.
+We’ve compiled a list of the 7 Best Fishing Lodges in Panama so you can choose the best lodge for your group and the fishing you want to experience.

 Captain Shane Jarvis is the owner/operator here and has been fishing the Gulf of Chiriqui since 2005.
 What started as a charter boat operation has now grown into a 5-star, off-the-grid fishing lodge with a fleet of three identical 33′ World Cats.
 Captain Shane loves these boats for numerous reasons, including the catamaran hull that cushions the waves when making your long runs offshore, the walk around design allows for multiple anglers to be casting and fighting fish at the same time, and the large casting platforms with lean bars at the bow where every angler wants to be when you roll up to a boil of feeding tuna.
 Lodge sponsors include Accurate Reels, Blackfin Rods, Mustad Hooks, and Yo-Zuri so just part of what makes this lodge 5-stars is knowing that you are fishing with the best tackle in the industry.
 Located where they are, the run times out to famous offshore hot spots like the Hannibal Bank and Isla Montuosa are much shorter than the land based options in nearby Boca Chica.
 There is seemingly no limit to the different spots they can take you inshore fishing in the Gulf of Chiriqui, but plenty of days they’ll catch roosterfish, giant cubera snapper, and more right in their own backyard at Islas Paridas.